Watch: Lightning bolt explodes ground near Florida man - NewsBreak

 HIGHLANDS COUNTY, Fla. ( WFLA ) — Striking security camera video shows a lightning bolt exploding the ground outside of a Florida home over the weekend, narrowly missing a man in his yard.

-Denice Murphy said her husband Rod was outside turning off the sprinklers ahead of some forecasted rain Saturday morning when a lightning bolt struck mere yards away from him.Child found unconscious in car dies: FL Deputies
+Denice Murphy said her husband Rod was outside turning off the sprinklers ahead of some forecasted rain Saturday morning when a lightning bolt struck mere yards away from him.Two dead in two KCK shootings Sunday night

 Their Ring security camera captured the moment on camera.